Classes and COVID-19 Adjustments

 How classes are organised:

 Learning hubs: The school will continue to operate hubs and each hub will be split into mini-hubs comprising of our different year groups.
-Our planning at the moment is that these will be as follows:
+These are as follows:

 As detailed in Government guidance, there is no longer a need for mini-hub or bubble sizes to be kept at 15 pupils.
-This means that whole classes can now re-join provided that protective measures are in place and that the school responds appropriately if a child becomes unwell.
+This means that whole classes are joined provided that protective measures are in place and that the school responds appropriately if a child becomes unwell.